Hartmann House Preparatory School: History

-In 1957, 30 years after St George's College relocated to Salisbury (now Harare), it was decided to build a separate preparatory school on the newly acquired land near the Borrowdale Road.
-It was realised that junior boys had need of quite different teaching styles and care as compared to the senior boys.
+In 1957 about 30 years after St George's College relocated to Salisbury (now Harare), it was decided to build a separate preparatory school on the newly acquired land near the Borrowdale Road.
+It was realised that junior boys had a need of quite different teaching styles and care as compared to the senior boys.
 A fine building was opened as Hartmann House in 1957.
 It had three Jesuit priests on the staff- Fr Farwell as housemaster with Fr Nixon and Fr Walsh plus some lay teachers.
 There were 6 classes of 25 boys each in Standards 4 and 5 with 100 of these in boarding on the upper floors.
 The 100 boarders mostly came from Zambia and the farming areas.

-At Independence, the pressure for day places grew and declined for boarding.
-The boarding hostel was phased out in favour of classroom space between 1980 and 1993 when the hostel was completely closed.
+At Independence, the pressure for day school places grew and declined for boarding.
+The boarding hostel was phased out in favour of classroom space in 1980.
+The hostel was completely closed in 1993.
 Hartmann House has developed extensively with several buildings having been erected thereafter which included the recently completed Golden Jubilee Hall.